Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - implement fairness with respect to molecules
  * - go through possible values when matching (can do?)
 Important: reactions can get stuck when molecules are in different order.
 Or need to shuffle.

  3 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
 Or use Vector with tail-swapping?
+This should help fetch random molecules out of the soup.

  2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for singletons?